“That’s a marketing idea. Not an advertising idea.”

 HCategory is derived from the cycling term for the most difficult mountain climbs.
 Each is rated on a scale of 4, 3, 2, 1 with Category 4 being the easiest and Category 1 the hardest.
 However, sometimes there are climbs that are longer, steeper and even more difficult than Category 1.
 So these most arduous, most difficult climbs are designated Hors Catégorie (HC) which means, “beyond categorization.”

 HCategory is an idea company not confined by category.
-Whether it’s advertising, marketing, branding—or all of the aforementioned, if a great idea is needed, HCategory can deliver.
-And just like an HC climb, the difficulty of the task doesn't frighten us.
+Whether it’s advertising, marketing, branding or all of the aforementioned, if a great idea is needed, HCategory can deliver—even if what you need requires going beyond categorization.

 5519 Anita Street, Dallas, Texas 75206

-The work on our website is the result of the three decades of experiences of our Principal and Chief Creative Officer, Carl Warner and his tenure at some wonderful agencies while working with some very talented people.
+The work on our website is the result of the experiences of our Principal and Chief Creative Officer, Carl Warner and his tenure at some wonderful agencies while working with some very talented people.

 "I believe in the power of ideas and in the ability of great brands to make an impact in our lives.